What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 The Occupational Health and Safety Act of 1993 (OHSA) places a general duty on employers to provide and maintain, as far as reasonably practicable, a working environment that is safe and without risk to its employees.
 The OHSA places a corresponding duty on employees to take reasonable care to safeguard their own health and safety.

-The Disaster Management Act Regulations (“Regulations”) were most recently updated on 13 February 2021 to include the applicable restrictions during Adjusted Alert Level 3.
-The COVID-19 Health and Safety in the Workplace Directive (“Directive”) dated 1 October 2020 is still in force and will be for the duration of the national state of disaster unless specifically repealed by the Minister of Employment and Labour.
-The Directive sets out the obligations on employers to conduct a risk assessment and, on the basis of that assessment, develop and implement a workplace plan outlining the measures to be implemented for the phased return to work of its employees and the workplace controls to mitigate the risk of transmission at the workplace.
+A new Consolidated Covid-19 Direction on Health and Safety in the Workplace was gazetted on 11 June 2021 (Revised Directive).
+The Revised Directive replaces the Directive, which initially came into effect on 4 June 2020, and which was previously revised on 1 October 2020.
+The Revised Directive is published in terms of the Regulations and is accordingly mandatory for all employers, except those falling under a direction dealing with health and safety issued by another Minister under the Regulations.
+The Revised Directive sets out the obligations on employers to conduct a risk assessment and, on the basis of that assessment, develop and implement a workplace plan outlining the measures to be implemented for the phased return to work of its employees and the workplace controls to mitigate the risk of transmission at the workplace.

 In conducting a risk assessment, employers are required to identify: